marcus-pham/me/index.md

 * Always start from beginner
 * Focus on practice and code skill
 * Working with real life projects
-* Idea is explained in short, clear and simple way
-* Idea is explained with graph, image and code example
+* Idea is explained in short, clear and simple way with graph, image and code example

 My current book, feel free to access